 Too Many Carrots by Katy Hudson

 Rabbit has a problem — his carrot collection is overflowing his burrow and he can’t fit there anymore.
 His animal friends offer their homes but he and his carrots destroy everyone’s houses.
 What can Rabbit do?
 Share his carrots with friends.
-I like how this book shares a meaningful lesson for 3-year-olds.
+A meaningful lesson for 3-year-olds.

 The Pickwicks’ Picnic A Counting Adventure by Carol Brendler, illustrated by Renee Kurilla